-A bundle is described by a label with the name "bundle[].xml".
+A bundle is described by an XML label with the name "bundle[] and having an extension of either ".xml" or ".lblx".
 One or more of these files may be included under the root of the transfer directory structure, but none is required.